Life After Death: Clinging to Punk Rock with CJ Ramone

 CJ Ramone alongside a painting of him by artist and punk fanatic Jesse Mosher.
 Photos by Petra Szabo unless otherwise noted

 “Every time I asked for a raise and they said no, I just shaved my head.
-Eventually Johnny – and it was always Johnny – realised that I wasn’t bluffing, and would cooperate.”
+Eventually Johnny—and it was always Johnny—realized that I wasn’t bluffing, and would cooperate.”

 Videos by VICE